The Mbira is a folk instrument originally from Africa.

-The Mbira is originally a folk instrument from Africa.
-Sometimes called a Thumb Piano, Sanza, or Kalimba, they are generally home-made and consist of several metal tines attached to a gourd or piece of wood, which are then plucked with the thumbs.
+Sometimes called a Thumb Piano, Sanza, or Kalimba, they are generally home-made and consist of metal tines attached to a piece of wood, which are plucked with the thumbs.
 They are mostly small, with a handful of notes.

-The large sound box (this model is about 77 cm across ) allows for much deeper pitches to be heard acoustically (the lowest fundamental on our model is in the region of 33 Hz).
+The Mbira's large sound box (this model is about 77 cm across ) allows for much deeper pitches to be heard acoustically: the lowest fundamental on our mbira is in the region of 33 Hz.

 All Array Mbiras come equipped with a 2-channel piezo pickup system, allowing for easy ampliﬁcation and line-out recording.
 The low end from the pickups alone is surprisingly smooth and deep; combine it with mics and it's booming.

 This is a Kontakt Player instrument.
 This means that you do not need to own the full version of NI Kontakt to use it.
 It will run as a plug-in instrument in any VST/AU/RTAS compatible host program or DAW eg: Cubase, Logic, Ableton Live, DP, Reaper, Pro-Tools etc.

 System Requirements: Windows 7 or Windows 8 (latest Service Pack, 32/64-bit), Intel Core 2 Duo or AMD Athlon 64 X2, 2 GB RAM (4 GB recommended) Mac OS X 10.7 or 10.8 (latest update), Intel Core 2 Duo, 2 GB RAM (4 GB recommended) Requires Kontakt 5.1 or later